A brief history of Nukus and the Aral Sea

 Finally, the city of Nukus may not be beautiful but don’t miss its bazaar.
 Contrarily to some Uzbek bazaar, especially in tourist areas of Khiva, Samarkand or Bukhara, the bazaar in Nukus is authentic, vibrant and massive.
 Getting lost between the stands is fantastic and you will get the real feeling of a central Asian bazaar.

-After the all day out, first at the museum and after at the bazaar, we went to the hostel and from there to get the overnight train to Samarkand (see our journey in Uzbekistan for better information about how to get the train tickets).
+After the all day out, first at the museum and after at the bazaar, we went to the hostel and from there to get the overnight train to Samarkand (look at our journey in Uzbekistan for better information about how to get the train tickets).
 When we entered in our cabin, it was lovely.
 It was clean (they provide you beddings) and we were alone.
 However, after a couple of hours, two men entered the cabin and one of them was extremely drunk.
 He started being annoying with us, he then tried to smoke in the corridor but it was obviously forbidden so he insulted the train officer.
 Because of the misbehaviour, the police got into the train and wanted to arrest him (apparently in these cases in Uzbekistan you either go to jail for 15 days or you pay an extremely high fee) but eventually they didn’t and they just moved both the guys to another cabin.
 You may think that that was the end but it wasn’t!
 In fact, since two guys were moved, someone else came into our cabin and the train officer changed our companions not one, not two but three times in three hours time!
 Very, very confusing…

 At 5am, totally knackered for lack of sleeping, we eventually arrived in Samarkand.
 We had great expectations about it but we knew it would have been extremely touristy and renovated.
 We will tell you all on our next article…